+- 7 standoffs with card-edge clips 8 (2)

-- 1 notch in card edge
+- 8 notch in card edge

-- 4 RAC card

-- 7 expansion-bay bracket

-- 2 back standoff

-- 5 RAC connector 2

-- 8 standoffs with card-edge clips(2)

-- NIC connector cutout

-- 6 RAC connector 1

 - 5 Angle the RAC card so that its NIC connector inserts through the back-panel RAC card opening.
-See Figure 3-23.
+See Figure 3-22.

-- 6 Attach the card to the expansion-bay bracket:

-- a Position the RAC card on the expansion-bay bracket so that the plastic standoff at the back of the bracket inserts into the notch on the edge of the RAC card.

-- b Carefully press the back end of the card onto the two plastic standoffs until the clips on the standoffs snap over the card edges.
-See Figure 3-23.

-- 7 Attach the ribbon cables to the RAC card connectors and to the RAC connectors on the system board (see Figure 6-2): - NOTICE: Be careful when attaching cables to the system board that you do not damage the surrounding system board components.
-Be particularly careful that you do not push or bend the system capacitors near the connectors. - Connect one cable to connector 1 on the RAC card and to RAC CONN1 on the system board. - Connect the second cable to connector 2 on the RAC card and to RAC CONN2 on the system board. - 8 Reinstall the cooling shroud. - NOTICE: Never operate your system with the memory cooling shroud removed.
-Overheating of the system can develop quickly resulting in a shutdown of the system and the loss of data. - Close the system.
-See "Closing the System" on page 53. - Reconnect the system to the electrical outlet and turn on the system and attached peripherals. - 11 Enter the System Setup program and verify that the setting for the RAC card has changed to reflect the presence of the card.
-See "Using the System Setup Program" on page 35.
+- 6 Attach the card to the expansion-bay bracket: - a Position the RAC card on the expansion-bay bracket so that the plastic standoff at the back of the bracket inserts into the notch on the edge of the RAC card. - b Carefully press the back end of the card onto the two plastic standoffs until the clips on the standoffs snap over the card edges.
+See Figure 3-22. - 7 Attach the ribbon cables to the RAC card connectors (see Figure 3-22) and to the RAC connectors on the system board (see Figure 6-2): - NOTICE: Be careful when attaching cables to the system board that you do not damage the surrounding system board components.
+Be particularly careful that you do not push or bend the system capacitors near the connectors. - a Connect the 50-pin ribbon cable. - Connect the cable connector labeled DRAC to the 50-pin connector (RAC connector 1) on the RAC card, and connect the other cable connector to the RAC_CONN_1 connector on the system board. - b Connect the 44-pin ribbon cable. - Connect the cable connector labeled DRAC to the 44-pin connector (RAC connector 2) on the RAC card, and connect the other cable connector to the RAC_CONN_2 connector on the system board. - 8 Reinstall the cooling shroud.
+See "Installing the Cooling Shroud" on page 82. - NOTICE: Never operate your system with the memory cooling shroud removed.
+Overheating of the system can develop quickly resulting in a shutdown of the system and the loss of data. - 9 Close the system.
+See "Closing the System" on page 48. - 10 Reconnect the system to the electrical outlet and turn on the system and attached peripherals. - 11 Enter the System Setup program and verify that the setting for the RAC card has changed to reflect the presence of the card.
+See "Using the System Setup Program" on page 33.